How to Apply

 Steps to Obtain Criminal Record Check (CRC) and Child Abuse Registry Check (CARC)

-- Any Criminal Records Check that indicates a possible record will be examined to determine whether the record is relevant to the applicant’s honesty, integrity and or suitability to the profession and whether the offence(s) constitute reasonable grounds to deny admission to the program and/or for teacher certification.
+- Any Criminal Records Check that indicates a possible criminal record will be examined to determine whether the record is relevant to the applicant’s honesty, integrity and or suitability to the profession and whether the offence(s) constitute reasonable grounds to deny admission to the program and/or for teacher certification.
 Terms, conditions or limitations on registration, in accordance with the Professional Certification Unit may be applied.

 - The Field Experience office will require a record of the disposition of charges.
 A “Certification of No Criminal Record” can only be obtained with a submission of a set of fingerprints.
 This is the students’ responsibility.